monocongo/ingest_nclimgrid/README.md

 re available from NOAA [here](ftp://ftp.ncdc.noaa.gov/pub/data/climgrid), and are used as the input sources for this conversion process.

+The results of this ingest process should be available from NOAA [here](https://www.ncei.noaa.gov/thredds/catalog/data-in-development/nclimgrid/catalog.html) by the end of the first week of the month.
+However if you're impatient or if NOAA delays posting the data (it's often out-of-date by several months) then use this code to cook up the datasets yourself.

 #### Example usage:
 ```bash
 $ python3 nclimgrid_ingest.py --dest_dir /data/nclimgrid --start 189501 --end 201909